1998–99 La Liga

-The 1998–99 La Liga season, the 68th since its establishment, started on 29 August 1998 and finished on 20 June 1999.
+The 1998–99 La Liga season was the 68th since its establishment.
+It began on 29 August 1998, and concluded on 20 June 1999.

 Promotion and relegation

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Segunda División.
 The promoted teams were Alavés (playing top flight football for the first time in forty two years), Extremadura (returning after a one-year absence) and Villarreal (playing in the top flight for the first time ever).
 They replaced Compostela, Mérida and Sporting Gijón after spending time in the top flight for four, one and twenty one years respectively.

 Team information

 Clubs and locations

 1998–99 season was composed of the following clubs: